boyski/pmaudit/README.md

 parallelism so what's the point?
 The best answer for now is that it may be helpful to generate/update dependency data in a scheduled (hourly, daily, etc) serial build and let developers rely on that slightly stale data.
-Or use it occasionally to find gaps in hardwired data, or similar.
+Or use it occasionally to find gaps in hardwired data, or to debug a particular intermittent build race, etc.

 ### Permission problems